FAQs

 Does the methodology consider lifecycle emissions?

-The initial IMO GHG Strategy considered operational emissions (tank-to-wake approach) while the 2023 IMO GHG Strategy captures lifecycle emissions (well-to-wake approach).
-To comprehensively measure a ship’s total emissions, upstream and operational emissions should be combined, which prevents issues arising from emissions “leakage” due to fuels which have zero carbon emissions on a tank-to-wake basis but higher emissions when their upstream emissions are counted.
+Yes.
+The initial IMO GHG Strategy considered only operational emissions (tank-to-wake approach) while the 2023 IMO GHG Strategy captures lifecycle emissions (well-to-wake approach).
+This approach comprehensively measures a ship’s total emissions, upstream and operational emissions, which prevents issues arising from emissions “leakage” due to fuels which have zero carbon emissions on a tank-to-wake basis but higher emissions when their upstream emissions are counted.

 With this information at hand and keeping the logic that transparency will be key to ensure legitimacy and credibility for any pragmatic way forward, the following cascading order of emission factor priority has been adopted: